matthacksteiner/starlight-keystatic/README.md

 1. Navigate to `localhost:4321/keystatic` in your browser to access the CMS dashboard
-2. Customize the CMS schema in `keystatic.config.ts`
+2. Customize the CMS schema in `keystatic.config.tsx`

 ### Features of Keystatic Integration